What is Neural Nectar?

 SuperFeast Neural Nectar contains ingredients that are:

-- check out vision from where your SuperFeast Lion's Mane comes from
+- Check out this link to see where your SuperFeast Lion's Mane comes from

-- non standardised, each of the herbs constituents are left in their natural ratios.
+- Non standardised, each of the herbs constituents are left in their natural ratios.
 This means the herbs are as close to you extracting the herbs yourself as possible.
-Wanna learn more about our thoughts on standardisation and why we never standardise?
-Read more here.

 A Special Note on Synthetic Nootropics